 Typically, stretch jeans from the leading denim brands will have from one to three percent elastane (stretchy material), though some brands, such as Not Your Daughter’s Jeans, now offer 4% Spandex in body contouring styles of jeans.
 When combined with a premium quality, medium weight denim fabric, here’s what you can expect from the different stretch denim jeans available:

 1% Stretch: Provides just enough stretch to give you some flexibility and help the jeans hold their shape, without being too body-hugging.
-Example
+Example: Citizens of Humanity Emerson Jeans.

 2% Stretch: Enough stretch to be very comfortable to sit and stand in, while providing some contouring to smooth your curves.
-Example: RE/DONE The Ultra High Rise Skinny Jean, and Citizens of Humanity – The Emerson Slim Fit Boyfriend.
+Example: Current/Elliott Stiletto Skinny Jeans and the men’s rag & bone Fit 2 Slim Jeans.

 What’s the Difference Between Stretch Jeans and Jeggings?